 After spending a few years after high school performing near and around his hometown just outside of Baltimore, Rob completed a degree in music composition.
 “I was on the ‘ten year plan,’ we would joke, even if it was mostly because I started going to college a few years later than usual.
 It was a great experience to spend my days talking with people who were so passionate about music.”

-Rob’s upcoming release is a full length album of instrumental guitar music.
+Rob’s latest release is a full length album of instrumental guitar music.
 The new album, Platforms, features nine original compositions that highlight the driving, fun-loving side of the acoustic guitar.
 His method books for guitar are available at instrumentalmusician.com.